LukeMurphey/splunk-google-drive/src/README.txt

 Known Issues
 ================================================

+* This app cannot be installed with the RADIUS Authentication app (https://splunkbase.splunk.com/app/981/) due to an incompatibility with the six library.
+If this is an issue, report it and I'll implement a workaround.
 * If you change the service account key, existing inputs will not recognize the new key until they are restarted.
 You can either disable and then re-enable each input or restart Splunk.